mtekk/Breadcrumb-NavXT-Multidimension-Extensions/readme.txt

 Please visit [Breadcrumb NavXT's Documentation](http://mtekk.us/code/breadcrumb-navxt/breadcrumb-navxt-doc/ "Go to Breadcrumb NavXT's Documentation.") page for more information.

 == Changelog ==
+= 2.0.0 =
+Release date: December 3rd, 2015

+* New feature: Added setting for controlling the display of children of the home page while on the homepage.
+* New feature: Added bcn_multidim_term_children filter.
+* New feature: Added bcn_multidim_post_children filter.

 = 1.9.0 =
+Release date: Release date: August 21st, 2015

 * New feature: Added new `bcn_display_list_multidim_children()` function which places the children of a breadcrumb into the second dimension
 * New feature: Support for the Breadcrumb NavXT widget, requires Breadcrumb NavXT 5.3.0 or newer
 * Bug fix: Fixed issue where the second dimension would not be populated for the current item if the current item was linked
 * Bug fix: Fixed issue where an “Empty Category” message would appear in the second dimension for terms without children or siblings

 = 1.8.1 =
+Release date: July 30th, 2014

 * Behavior Change: Dropped support of version of Breadcrumb NavXT prior to 5.1.x
-* Bug fix: Fixed issues relating to support for Breadcrumb NavXT 5.1.1 = 1.8.0 =
+* Bug fix: Fixed issues relating to support for Breadcrumb NavXT 5.1.1

+= 1.8.0 =
+Release date: June 6th, 2014

 * Behavior Change: Refactored entire plugin
-* Bug fix: Fixed issues relating to support for Breadcrumb NavXT 5.1.x = 1.7.0 =
+* Bug fix: Fixed issues relating to support for Breadcrumb NavXT 5.1.x

+= 1.7.0 =
+Release date: April 5th, 2014

 * Behavior Change: Dropped support of version of Breadcrumb NavXT prior to 5.0.x
-* Bug fix: Fixed issues relating to support for Breadcrumb NavXT 5.0.x = 1.6.0 =
+* Bug fix: Fixed issues relating to support for Breadcrumb NavXT 5.0.x

+= 1.6.0 =
+Release date: January 12th, 2013

-* Bug fix: Fixed issues relating to support for Breadcrumb NavXT 4.2.x = 1.5.0 =
+* Bug fix: Fixed issues relating to support for Breadcrumb NavXT 4.2.x

+= 1.5.0 =
 * Initial Public Release

 == Upgrade Notice ==
+= 2.0.0 =
+Added two new filters and a setting to control the display the home breadcrumb's children when on the home page.

 = 1.9.0 =
 Added  new `bcn_display_list_multidim_children()` function, added support for the Breadcrumb NavXT Widget, and fixed some bugs.

 = 1.8.0 =
 Added support for Breadcrumb NavXT 5.1.x